cbusch-pivotal/cf-usage-report/README.md

 ## Service Configuration

 ### About manifest.yml
 Change the `<SYSTEM-DOMAIN>` per the foundation in which the app is being deployed in the `CF_USAGE_API` and `CF_API` environment variables.
-These two variable could be set from within the pipeline script and removed from the `manifest.yml` to make them easier to change per foundation.
+These two variable could be set from within a pipeline script and removed from the `manifest.yml` to make them easier to change per foundation.

 Change the `CF_USERNAME` and `CF_PASSWORD` to make the Apptio Auditor user credentials set above.